jjanvier/kata-starter/php/ROVER.md

 Now, let's have a look at the `tests/AlmostHidden` folder.
 It contains test classes that tests code.
 (You can forget about `tests/AlmostHidden/MarsRoverPositionJsonRepositoryTest.php` for now).

-How does it compare with your solution?
-What are the pros and cons of each approach?
+- How does it compare with your solution?
+- What are the pros and cons of each approach?
+- How would you organize the tests in the `tests` folder and the production code in the `src` folder?

 ## Exercise 3